waikato-datamining/shallow-flow/base/README.md

-# shallow-flow-base
+# shallowflow-base
-The base components for shallow-flow.
+The base components for shallowflow.

 ## Actors